wallytutor/CanteraPFR/CanteraPFR/doc/source/development.rst

 2. Provide Cython interface:
     a.
 Add C++ interfaces to *CanteraPFR.pdx*.
     b.
 Implement Python callable interface to new models in *CanteraPFR.pyx*.
     c.
-Add test to new model to *test/test.py*.
+Add test to new model to a script under *test*.
 3. Build and test project with new model:
     a.
 Run `make` from main directory.
     b.
-Execute *test.py* from its directory.
+Execute the newly created test from its directory.
     c.
 Run `make` from *doc* directory for documentation.

 Functionalities to implement